Skip to content

 • When using the mouse, avoid bending your wrist from side to side; instead, keep your wrist straight and use a larger arm motion to move the mouse.

-An adjustable, ergonomically designed chair can help you position yourself at the proper height for your workstation and allow you to more easily maintain a natural and comfortable posture.
+An adjustable, ergonomically designed chair can help you position yourself at the proper height for your workstation, and allow you to more easily maintain a natural and comfortable posture.
 A well designed and fitted chair will have a back rest that provides you with proper lower back support.
 The chair should be able to be adjusted to suit your specific body dimensions and the types of tasks that you perform.
 It is important to know how to adjust your chair for maximum comfort.

 Chair Height And Tilt